OpenWars/OpenWars/README.md

 # OpenWars
-A libre/free war strategy game based on Advance Wars.
+A Free/Libre and Open Source war strategy game based on Advance Wars.

 Everything still in development.